James & Mary Ann Coleridge of Ontario (married c1910)

 In 1911 Daniel is widowed and living with his son James, who is now married and has a new-born daughter.

-Mary Jean COLERIDGE's birth was recorded on 29th May 1911 in Egremont.
-Her parents are given as James COLERIDGE & Ann Mary ISAAC.
+Mary Jean COLERIDGE – Birth recorded 29th May 1911 in Egremont.
+Parents James COLERIDGE & Ann Mary ISAAC.

 There is a record of Daniel's death two years after the census:

-Daniel COLERIDGE's death, aged 91, was recorded on 5th May 1913 in Durham, Grey, Ontario.
-His date of birth is given as 10th March 1822, son of John COLERIDGE.
+Daniel COLERIDGE – Death recorded 5th May 1913 in Durham, Grey, Ontario, aged 91.
+Date of birth 10th March 1822, son of John COLERIDGE.

 1921 census for Ontario